consensuslayer/fhenix-docs/docs/devdocs/Fhenix Testnet/FHE-Overview.md

 ### FHEW Scheme

 The FHEW scheme is an optimized version of the GSW scheme, focusing on bootstrapping efficiency.
-It treats decryption as an arithmetic function rather than a boolean circuit.
+It treats decryption as an arithmetic function rather than a Boolean circuit.
 This RLWE variant incorporates several optimizations, making GSW-based bootstrapping faster than the BGV scheme.
 Key improvements include:

 1. Restricting computations to a binary message space and using a NAND gate for homomorphic operations.
 2. Enabling the evaluation of arbitrary functions via lookup tables during bootstrapping, known as “programmable bootstrapping.”